eazz1337/MeetingListAPI/include/config/README.md

-Port content of this folder to C++ style files.
+TODO: Port content of this directory to C++ style files.